 1904 Labor Day Association History

 Special trains were scheduled from Vincennes, Hazelton, Ft.
-Branch, Owensville and Evansville, Indiana
+Branch, Owensville and Evansville, Indiana.
+The Vincennes train brought over 1,000 Labor Day supporters.

-The Parade covered 25 blocks and had 24 floats in it as well as 1,200 marchers.
+The Parade covered 25 blocks and had 24 floats in it as well as 1,200 Union delegates.

 Professor H. R. Smith